-The capital budgets for the 2016 fiscal year have already been submitted to HUD for approval and no major changes are expected.
+The capital budgets for the 2017 fiscal year have already been submitted to HUD for approval and no major changes are expected.
 The Capital fund programs are multiple year budgets and have remained relatively stable.
 Capital Funds are used for the modernization of public housing property including administrative fees involved in the modernization.

-The following factors were considered in preparing the Authority's budget for the fiscal year ending September 30, 2016.
+The following factors were considered in preparing the Authority's budget for the fiscal year ending September 30, 2017.

 - State of New Jersey economy including the impact on tenant income.
 Local inflationary, recessionary and employment trends, which can affect resident incomes and therefore the amount of rental income.
-Tenant rental payments are based on tenant income. - The need for Congress to fund the war on terrorism and other impending military activities, and the impact these activities may have on federal funds available for HUD subsidies and grants. - Continued increases in health care insurance are expected to impact employee benefits cost over the next several years. - Trends in the housing market which affect rental housing available for the Section 8 tenants, along with the amount of the rents charged by the private landlords, are expected to have a continued impact on Section 8 HAP payments. - Even if HUD was fully funded for both the Operating and Capital Funds, it is unlikely that Congress would appropriate adequate funding.
-Pressure on the federal budget will remain in the form of both record deficits and competing funding needs.
+Tenant rental payments are based on tenant income. - The need for Congress to fund the war on terrorism and other impending military activities, and the impact these activities may have on federal funds available for HUD subsidies and grants. - Continued increases in health care insurance are expected to impact employee benefits cost over the next several years. - Trends in the housing market which affect rental housing available for the Section 8 tenants, along with the amount of the rents charged by the private landlords, are expected to have a continued impact on Section 8 HAP payments.